2355 Corydon Avenue

 The Leo Mol Sculpture Garden showcases a magnificent collection of bronze sculptures by internationally recognized Ukrainian-Canadian Dr. Leo Mol that is open free-of-charge.
-It is also the setting for a series of summer jazz concerts.
 The Leo Mol Gallery houses paintings, ceramics and other artwork, while the Schoolhouse Studio shows a National Film Board video on his works.

 375 Assiniboine Park Drive

-The Lyric Theatre carries on the tradition of summer band shell entertainment in the park.
-The large outdoor stage features the Summer Entertainment Series with free performances for every taste and age, including jazz, symphony, Ballet in the Park, and the highly popular Movies in the Park.
+The Lyric Theatre - a large outdoor stage - is home to the Summer Entertainment Series which features free performances for every taste and age, including jazz, symphony, Ballet in the Park, and the highly popular Movies in the Park.

 Run, jump, climb, and play!
 Explore the sand and water play area, slithering slide, sky-high crow’s nest, basket swings, willow tree tunnels, net bridges, and the Streuber Family Children’s Garden — all of which blend into the park’s natural surroundings.